psipred/protein-vae/README.md

 In order to do these just make a function that is a part of the network module that looks like the forward pass but only uses the layers you intend of using i.e. for decoding or encoding.
 From there add whatever you like at the end of the script to call these functions and encode or decode data.

 ### Task 2
-This is generating a protein sequence for a given topology string and the scripts are located in the fold_gen folder.
+This is generating a protein sequence for a given topology string and the scripts are located in the fold_gen folder.--->